IshaanTripathi03/Defect-Detection/README.md

 * **Ishaan Tripathi**
 * **Abhiyanshu Anand**

 ---

-## ⭐ If you find this project useful

-Please consider giving the repository a **star** on GitHub — it helps support development and visibility of public research projects.
+⭐ **If this demo was useful, please consider starring the repository!**